Skip to content

 You must be able to attend the fire station at normal road speeds within 4 minutes from the location you will be providing cover for.
 You will be required to provide available cover depending on the contract you apply for:

-• 40 hours per week – weekday, daytime availability cover only.
-Mon-Fri between 6am-6pm depending on what suits your flexible work/life balance.
+• 31 to 60 hours per week – station specific hours, for example, weekday daytime availability cover.
+Mon-Fri between 6am-6pm depending on what suits your flexible work / life balance

-• 70-120 hours per week – Availability can be completed at any time, day or night, weekdays and weekends depending on what suits your flexible work/life balance.
+• 61 to 90 hours per week – availability can be completed at any time, day or night, weekdays and weekends depending on what suits your flexible work / life balance

 You will be required to attend a 3-hour training session, 7-10pm, once a week, on a Monday, Tuesday or Thursday depending on your local station’s weekly drill night.